olemathias/techonline-servers/doc/readme.md

 - To show the current status of bind: `systemctl status bind9`
 - After making changes to the config you will need to restart bind9
 - You can validate the config with `named-checkconf /etc/bind/named.conf`
+- The log /var/log/syslog is a good start when something is not working.

 ### ACL
 The ACL should be placed outside of `options {`